Skip to content

 50. Sells RSPO-certified palm oil through Segregated or Identity Preserved supply chains?

-[Externally verified] The company reports to sell 49.45% of RSPO-certified palm oil through Segregated or Identity Preserved supply chains.
+The company reports selling 56.62% of RSPO-certified palm oil through Segregated and Identity Preserved supply chains in 2023.

 • P